codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/checkpoints-bank-feeds.md

 Your Codat team will then work with you to ensure your Bank Feed implementation complies with the following Xero checks:

-* Your app's management of rejected and missed statements.
+* Your app can handle rejected and missed statements.
 * How your app compensates for a missed statement (for example, adds it to the next queue or performs a dedicated call).
-* User notification in case of missed or rejected statements.
+* Your user is notified in case of missed or rejected statements.